RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER/README.md

 ## Welcome
 Simple trip computer for the Arduino Uno with a 16x2 Screen to display useful information in all VAG vehicles with the MARELLI 4LV ECU (VAG Number: 036906034AM).
 This includes most Golf mk4/Jetta/Bora from the years around 2000 that are limited to the K-Line communication and the KW1281 protocol.
 Newer cars since around 2005 began to adapt OBD-2 with CAN communication, that can be accessed through a ELM327 controller.
 No such simple controller exists currently for KKL.

 This repo contains all necessary files.
 The only file containing code is [obdisplay.cpp](src/obdisplay.cpp).

+## Setup Instructions
-Buy an Arduino Uno, a 16x2 Screen to stick on the board and the Autodia K409 KKL OBD to USB cable (or similar).
+Requirements: Arduino Uno, 16x2 Liquidcrystal Display Shield, Autodia K409 KKL OBD to USB cable

-## Setup
-Find the RX and TX connections on the AutoDia K409 board (open the OBD-site plastic) and cut them where appropiate.

-Here are the instructions:
+Look inside the OBD cable and note which MCU is placed (E.g. FT232R or FT232RQ), get its datasheet, find the RXD and TXD pins, solder the first visible contact point to your Arduino digital pins of your liking (Here: 2 and 3) and cut both lines after the contact point.
+Don't forget to solder the +5V and GROUND from your Arduino to the OBD cable MCU (Just use the USB stripped male on the platine) since without it no communication is possible.
+You should have 4 cables connected between your OBD cable and your Arduino and a seperate USB or power souce input to power the Arduino and access its Serial debug communication.

+See the pictures below for visual guidance.

 ![](assets/FT232RQ_pinout.jpg)

 ![](assets/InkedKKL-cable-back_edited.jpg)

 ![](assets/InkedKKL-cable-front_edited.jpg)

 Refer to the [linked git repo](https://github.com/mkirbst/lupo-gti-tripcomputer-kw1281) for pictures and a bit more info.
-Hook the working side of both connections where you just cut to the RX and TX pins of your Arduino Uno (Watch out, since RX(Recieve) and TX(Transmit) depends on the perspective) by cutting the USB Male plug.

-Open the project with platformIO and flash it to your arduino.
-Done.
-Make sure to adjust the Baud Rate and find out which ECU Addresses are available in your car.
+Open the project with platformIO and a programming environment of your chase (VSCode) and flash it to your arduino.
+If your ECU differs from the 036906034AM ECU you may need to assess your Label files and rewrite a portion of the code to work with your ECU.
+See below for more information on label files.
+Each Address may have a different baud rate (E.g. 0x01 baud 9600 while 0x17 baud 10400).
+Older ECU's (<1997) may use very slow baud rates like 1200 or 2400, while newer ECU's (>1997) most often use baud rates around 9600 and 10400.
+I have not encountered baud 4800 yet.

+## KWP1281 Communication

+TODO: Add information about the KWP1281 protocol.

 ## Label Files
 The measurement groups of each ECU Addres contain 4 values.
 Each different version of each car may have a different order of values and different values to obtain.
 To know which groups display which values you either need to search for your cars Label File "xxx-xxx-xxx.LBL" or hook up VCDS (or any other software to display measurement groups) and record your display while clicking through the groups to get a rough image what these values correspond to.